raft-tech/TANF-app/tdrs-backend/keycloak/keycloak-operations.md

 Store the GitHub password, MFA recovery material, PAT values, expiration dates, package grants, SSO authorization, and current owner in the registry organization's approved team secrets inventory.
 Never put them in this repository, Keycloak environment variables, deployment manifests, or email archives.
 Review access when maintainers change and rotate tokens before expiration and at least quarterly.

-To rotate a token:
+To rotate the read-only machine-user token:

-1. Create a replacement classic PAT on the machine user with only `read:packages` or `write:packages`, according to its duty.
+1. Create a replacement classic PAT on the machine user with only `read:packages`.
 2. Authorize the token for organization SSO, if required, and test access to the private `tdp-keycloak` package.
 3. Replace the corresponding masked CircleCI project variable.
 4. For a pull-token rotation, redeploy Keycloak through CI.
 Updating CircleCI alone does not replace the credential stored on an existing Cloud Foundry Docker package.